API Reference

 input | string | Yes | The text to scan for prompt injection (also accepts inputs or text) |

-sensitivity | string | No | Detection sensitivity: "low", "medium", or "high" (default: "medium") |
+sensitivity | string | No | Detection strictness: "low", "medium", or "high".
+If both body and header are provided, the header takes precedence. |

 Example Request:

-"input": "Please summarize this document",
+-d '{"input": "Please summarize this document"}'

 Link to section: ResponseResponse